 Sheathing is sometimes ripped to less than 24 inches and not properly supported.
 A narrow-width panel will deflect more than one 24 inches or greater in width.
 These panels are often installed on roof ridges, where workers are likely to walk during construction.
 The addition of blocking or edge-support clips will provide narrow-width panels with the support needed to resist the required loads.

-3/ Notches and holes in the wrong places
+3/ Notches and holes in the wrong places on framing members

 While some holes and notches are allowed, holes and notches in the wrong place on a glulam or LVL member can significantly reduce its load-carrying capacity.
 There are clear guidelines on where notches can be made and how big they can be to maintain structural integrity.

 Oversized or haphazardly drilled holes will weaken any framing member.
 So be sure to check the guidelines on where holes can be drilled in I-joist webs, as well as how big they can be.
 The flange, of course, must never be cut.

 When glulam beams are manufactured as unbalanced beams, there are different bending stresses assigned to the compression and tension zones, and the beams must be installed accordingly.
 Getting this right is simple: When “Top” is stamped on the top lamination, that surface of the beam should be up.

 5/ Panels not gapped in floor, roof, and wall sheathing